 Ensuring Wetaskiwin's Legacy Lives On

-Photographs, family histories, newspapers, records of organizations and businesses, school attendance registers, early tax ledgers, newspapers, and the Comrades in Arms video series are only a few of the items found at The City of Wetaskiwin Archives.
+Photographs, family histories, newspapers, records of organizations and businesses, school attendance registers, early tax ledgers, newspapers, and the Comrades in Arms video series are only a few of the items found in the archives.

 The archives holds many collections, such as that of photographer Carl Walin, whose widely respected and award winning local photographs range in date from 1919 to 1956; the Stan Reynolds collection containing pre-1900 original negatives; and the Daisy Lucas collection of our pioneers, businesses they dealt with, and the organizations which they belonged to.